 There is a worry, when just six companies dominate any market, that competition can suffer.
 However, whilst there have been many reviews into the behaviour of these Big Six energy companies, none of them have yet found these companies guilty of any wrongdoing.
 Both the FCA (Financial Conduct Authority) and Ofgem (the regulator of the energy markets in the UK) concluded that all of these companies had acted reasonably and responsibly, with regard to the setting of their prices.

 The energy watchdog stated: "It has been concluded that no evidence of the alleged market manipulation could be found and therefore that the interests of consumers have not been harmed."

-If you are currently worried that you might not be getting the best energy deal
+If you are worried that you might not be getting the best energy deal

-, and want to help do more to increase the competitiveness of the UK energy market, then it is certainly worth you having a look at one of the many smaller gas and electricity suppliers out there.
+, and want to help do more to increase the competitiveness of the UK energy market, then it is certainly worth you having a look at one of the many smaller suppliers out there.

 These companies offer a viable alternative to those companies in the Big Six, and it could be cheaper for you to switch energy

 to one of them as they may offer lower prices or different perks.
 Typically, smaller suppliers fare better when rated for their customer service, for example.